Managing Human Resources¶

 If an employee has forgotten to sign out on leaving, the system proposes that they sign out manually and type in the time that they left when they come in again the next day.
 This gives you a simple way of managing forgotten sign-outs.

-Find employee attendance details from their forms in Human Resources ‣ Employees ‣ All Employees.
+Find employee attendance details from their forms in Human Resources ‣ Employees.

-The first report highlights errors in attendance data entry.
-It shows you whether an employee has entered the time of entry or exit manually and the differences between the actual and expected sign out time and the time.
+The last report highlights errors in attendance data entry.
+It shows you whether an employee has entered the time of entry or exit manually and the differences between the actual and expected sign out time and the sign in time.